ichnion/notebooks/README.md

 All the content is built on the exploitation of data from [Google Takeout services](https://takeout.google.com/settings/takeout).

+For the purpose of the presentation, those notebooks use anonymous Google Takeout data.
+To apply the code to your own data, you will need to replace every `PATH_TO_YOUR_FILE` variables by the path to where your data is stored on your device.

 Below, you will find the list of required installations to fully run the notebooks:

 - Python and Jupyter Notebook.
 We recommend you to install the [Anacadonda ecosystem](https://www.anaconda.com/products/individual).